josamontiel/Detection-Engineering-Framework/planning-phase.md

 ## 🚀 Preparing for Development

-The planning phase of SIEM detection engineering involves several crucial considerations to ensure a successful development process.
+The planning phase of detection engineering involves several crucial considerations to ensure a successful development process.

 ### 📊 Priority Management